Engagement Opportunities

 Setting: Cross-continuum

-Stroke Prevention
+Stroke Prevention and Awareness

 Stroke System Performance

-Description: Stroke System Performance was developed to integrate the data collection and analysis within the TSNs to support system level planning.
+Description: Stroke System Performance was developed to integrate the cross-continuum data collection and analysis within the TSNs to support system level planning.
 It includes data from the following:

 • Integrated Care Data and Reporting Framework: facilitates accountability for the implementation of best practice integrated stroke care within our regional system.